 I have a couple of links for envelopes that I believe will work for the student entries that will not fit in a standard 9×12 inch envelope.

-- Please do not use mailing tubes at this time.
+- Please do not use mailing tubes.

 Comps, original photographs, illustrations, etc. all become the property of the AAF and will not be returned.
 Any work created for the NSAC competition will be eligible for the next American Advertising Awards Student Division competition following the NSAC finals in June.
 For example, creative for the 2017 NSAC sponsor Snapple is now eligible for the 2017-2018 American Advertising Awards Student Division competition.